SAP-samples/datasphere-fedml/Azure/readme.md

 # **Documentation**

-- For documentation of library class, methods and parameters, refer [fedml_azure.md](./docs/fedml_azure.md)
+- For documentation of library class, methods and parameters, refer [fedml_azure.md](./docs/fedml_azure.md).
-- For documentation of how to use the library, refer [sample_notebooks](./sample-notebooks)
+- For documentation of how to use the library, refer [sample_notebooks](./sample-notebooks).
+- For documentation on whitelisting single Azure IP in SAP Datasphere, refer [guide](./docs/whitelist_ip.md).

 # **Troubleshooting**